rawfunkmaharishi/rawfunkmaharishi.github.io/gigs/_posts/HOW_TO_BOOK_THE_BAND.md

 And then I guess we negotiate in the PR discussion and merge when everybody's happy

-Seriously, if anybody does this, you have a _very very good chance_ of us playing your show
+Seriously, if you do this, you have a _very very good chance_ of us playing your show